ImplFerris/esp32-book/src/led/code.md

 channel0.start_duty_fade(0, 100, 1000).unwrap();
 ```

-We will run this in a loop and use another function provided by the HAL, is_duty_fade_running; It returns boolean value whether the duty fade is complete or not.
+We will run this in a loop and use another function provided by the HAL, `is_duty_fade_running`; It returns boolean value whether the duty fade is complete or not.

 ```rust
 while channel0.is_duty_fade_running() {}